Chester County Library System

-The Chester County Library System (CCLS) in Chester County, Pennsylvania is a library system in southeastern Pennsylvania that was organized in 1965.
-It is a federated system composed of a District Center Library in Exton, Pennsylvania and seventeen member libraries.
+The Chester County Library System (CCLS) is a library system serving Chester County in the U.S. state of Pennsylvania.
+Organized in 1965, the CCLS is a federated system composed of a District Center Library in Exton and seventeen member libraries.
 The system provides materials and information for life, work and pleasure.

 History

-The library system has its history starting in West Chester, Pennsylvania where it was once housed in a new county building on West Market Street and New Street, replacing the old Chester County Prison situated in the same location only 3 years earlier in 1959.
+The library system has its history starting in West Chester, Pennsylvania where it was once housed in a new county building on West Market Street and New Street, replacing the old Chester County Prison situated in the same location only three years earlier in 1959.

 The county building was dedicated to honor Congressman Paul Dague in 1971.
-In 1980, the Chester County Library moved to its current location in Exton (next to the Exton Square Mall).
+In 1980, the Chester County Library moved its flagship library to its current location in Exton (next to the Exton Square Mall).
 In 1982, the library in Exton received a National Association of Counties Award for its Library Literacy Program, the first in the U.S. state of Pennsylvania handling 30,000 illiterate and 15,000 non-English speaking residents.